slochower/smirnoff-host-guest-manuscript/manuscript.md

 The host and guest were oriented via non-interacting dummy atoms along the simulation box's long $z$ axis, to allow use of an elongated periodic box that reduces the amount of solvent required for the calculation.
 Each simulation contained enough Na^+^ or Cl^-^ ions to neutralize the host-guest complex and an additional 50 mM NaCl to match the experimental conditions in [@1236RpaUv].
 In the GAFF simulations, hydrogen mass repartitioning [@IGZ99oJ8] was used to adjust the mass of hydrogen atoms by a factor of 3 and decreasing the mass of the bound heavy atoms proportionally, keeping the total molecular weight of each molecule constant and enabling a simulation timestep of 4 fs.
-Hydrogen mass repartitioning produces excellent agreement on thermodynamic observables for other cyclodextrin-guest calculations, with deviations within statistical uncertainty [@1935a9V0d].
+Hydrogen mass repartitioning produces negligible changes in computed thermodynamic observables for other cyclodextrin-guest calculations, with deviations within statistical uncertainty [@1935a9V0d].
 Equilibration consisted of 50,000 steps of energy minimization, 100 ps of heating from 0 to 300 K, and then 2000 ps of additional NPT simulation.
 AMBER's Langevin thermostat with a collision rate of 1 ps^-1^, the Monte Carlo barostat, a nonbonded cutoff of 9 Å and default PME parameters, were used for the NPT simulations.
 An isotropic analytic correction to the Lennard-Jones interactions is applied beyond the cutoff distance [@sMVo0eOR].